palak199/FM-website/README.md

 # FM-website
 a django based webapp with various modules.\
-including CRUD implementation\
+including CRUD implementation with mysql\
 login module\
 event calender\
-database used is mysql
+recordings\
+and a feedback form\